mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

 ## Programmatic API Keys

-The Programmatic API Key credential types, create a Vault role to generate a Programmatic API Key at either the MongoDB Atlas Organization or Project level with the appropriate role(s) for programmatic access.
+Programmatic API Key credential types create a Vault role to generate a Programmatic API Key at either the MongoDB Atlas Organization or Project level with the designated role(s) for programmatic access.

   Programmatic API Keys:
   - Has two parts, a public key and a private key